KermitTheFr0g/twitter-bot/README.md

 ```sh
 $ npm run getUserID <username>
 ```
 This will return the userID for the user you searched for, you can then add this userID to the `config.json` file.
 However, to use this script you will need to have the nodejs package `twit.js` installed and setup the twit client.
-So continue on to the next section if you don't know how to do this.
+So if you don't have these installed go back to the

 Along with having the userIDs for the accounts you want to watch but inside of `config.json` you will also need to include the responses that the twitter bot is going to make.
 This could be a single response or be multiple that you want to randomly choose from.
 The `config.json` file should look like this
 ```json